Super-Protocol/docs/docs/developers/fundamentals/offers.md

 Rules are set by the providers and govern what offers can and cannot do.

-* *Cancelable* - whether an order may be canceled without penalties.

 * *Restrictions* - whether an offer has dependencies.
 For instance, a Node.js-based solution offer will likely have a *Must Use* restriction for a Node.js base image solution: an order must have both of these two solutions to run.
 Or a solution offer might be restricted to running only with certain data offers or even compute offers.
 There can be many scenarios.

 ### Requirements